-Here’s a rundown of some of the steps that go into making meth … and why making meth is as dangerous, if not more so, as taking meth.
+Here’s a rundown of some of the steps that go into making meth—and why making methamphetamine is as dangerous, if not more so, than actually taking meth.

 How Is Meth Made?

 Down-and-dirty meth cooks make their product by extracting ephedrine or pseudoephedrine from cold medications or diet pills for which they form the active ingredient.
 If you pronounce “pseudoephedrine” out loud, you may notice its similarity to the popular cold medication Sudafed.
 That’s because the active ingredient in Sudafed is pseudoephedrine.
 You used to be able to purchase this key ingredient in the production of methamphetamine over the counter at any drugstore.
 Its popularity in meth cooking has led many drug stores to restrict the purchase of Sudafed and related medications.

 Once the ephedrine or pseudoephedrine is extracted, the cook then mixes it with water and a combination of compounds, including lithium, ammonia, red phosphorous, or crystallized iodine.
 Nearly all of these ingredients can be obtained at a drugstore, grocery store, or hardware store.

 When mixed with a solvent and heated, the ingredients crystalize into solid “crystal meth,” the most popular form of the drug sold on the street, which can be snorted, smoked, injected, taken orally, or dissolved in water and drank.

 - Ephedrine or Pseudoephedrine: Found in over-the-counter cold medications and diet aids.
 These compounds can relieve cold symptoms and suppress the appetite, but can also have negative effects on the nervous and cardiovascular system.

 - Acetone: A key ingredient in many brands of nail polish remover and paint thinner.
 Highly flammable.